 Cloud services (especially SaaS) remain the biggest challenge for enterprises today.
 It is so easy (too easy) for individual employees to sign up for these services and SaaS providers profit from this.
 It’s the core of their business model.
 Most TEM providers lack a solution that adequately supports all the types of technology assets deployed in a typical enterprise.
 This is a key differentiator for Tangoe.
 Tangoe’s Atlas™ platform provides visibility and control of fixed and mobile telecom, cloud services, unified communications and collaboration services, IoT and many more.

-Be sure to keep your eyes peeled for next week’s blog post where I share how you can outsmart technology renegades like me in your organization.
+Be sure to check out part II of this series where I share how you can outsmart technology renegades like me in your organization.

 Worldwide – Telecom Expense Management Survey – 2018, IDC, April 2018